conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

 .. warning::

     As above, this is only a simple example.
-The source origine for ``Git()`` also has to be immutable, it is necessary to checkout out an immutable tag or a specific commit to guarantee the correct behavior.
+The source origin for ``Git()`` also has to be immutable, it is necessary to checkout out an immutable tag or a specific commit to guarantee the correct behavior.
 Using the HEAD of the repository is not allowed and can cause undefined behavior and breakages.

 To checkout a commit or tag in the repository we use the ``checkout()`` method of the Git tool: